EDITOR’S NOTE: This article has been updated to correct factual inaccuracies.

 In addition to the dance floor downstairs, the club also featured an upper bar originally called the Upstairs Lounge, but more recently called The Loft.
 There, they played showtunes during Happy Hour.
 On weekends, they hosted karaoke in The Loft.

-After Charot died in 2007, his heirs offered to let Tomasino have a five-year lease with the option to buy the property, but Tomasino was not able to come up with the money.
-So, Charot’s heirs sold the site to property investor Monte Overstreet, who purchased it in December 2007 for $4.2 million.
+After Charot died in 2007, his heirs offered to let Tomasino have a five-year lease with the option to buy the property.
+Charot’s heirs sold the site to property investor Monte Overstreet, who purchased it in December 2007 for $4.2 million.

 Overstreet and Tomasino got on well and they signed a 10-year lease.
-Young reported Overstreet came in the club as a patron at least once a month, generally on Saturday nights.
+Young reported Overstreet came in the club as a patron occasionally, generally on Saturday nights.

 Tragedy struck in November 2013 when Tomasino was killed in a car wreck.
-Responsibility for the club fell upon his life partner/husband of 35 years, John Fagan, who had previously run a hair salon in Reseda.
+Responsibility for the club fell upon his life partner/husband of 35 years, John Fagan, who had previously owned and operated a hair salon in Tarzana.
+They two had gotten married in 2008 as soon as it became legal.

 “John studied and learned and worked his tail off to make sure the bar would stay open,” said Young.
 “This was Bob’s legacy and John did everything he could to keep it alive.”